rust-lang/rfcs/text/3366-diagnostic-attribute-namespace.md

 ## The `#[diagnostic]` attribute namespace

 This RFC proposes to introduce a new `#[diagnostic]` attribute namespace.
-This namespace is supposed to contain different attributes, which allow users to hint the compiler to emit specific error messages in certain cases like type mismatches, unsatisfied trait bounds or similar situations.
+This namespace is supposed to contain different attributes, which allow users to hint the compiler to emit specific diagnostic messages in certain cases like type mismatches, unsatisfied trait bounds or similar situations.
 By collecting such attributes in a common namespace it is easier for users to find useful attributes and it is easier for the language team to establish a set of common rules for these attributes.

 Attributes in this namespace are generally expected to be formed like:
 ```rust
 #[diagnostic::attribute(option)]
 ```
 where several `option` entries can appear in the same attribute. `option` is expected to be a valid attribute argument in this position.
-Attributes in this namespace are versioned.
-Any incompatible change to an existing stable attribute in this namespace requires bumping the version of the diagnostic attribute namespace.
-Crates using these attributes must specify the expected version of the diagnostic namespace via a `#![diagnostic::v{version_number}]` crate top-level attribute.
-If multiple such attributes are present the compiler will choose the highest version number and ignore the rest.
-The compiler is encouraged to provide a lint for outdated versions of the diagnostic attribute namespace.
-This mechanism exists so that a third party crate can provide a shim implementation of the corresponding attributes to translate between different versions of the diagnostic attribute namespace on different rust versions.

 Any attribute in this namespace may:

-* Hint the compiler to emit a specific error message in a specific situation
+* Hint the compiler to emit a specific diagnostic message in a specific situation
-* Only affect the messages emitted by a compiler in case of a failed compilation
+* Only affect the messages emitted by a compiler

 Any attribute in this namespace is not allowed to:

-* Change the result of the compilation, which means applying such an attribute should never cause an error as long as they are syntactically valid
+* Change the result of the compilation, which means applying such an attribute should never cause a compilation error as long as they are syntactically valid
-* pass-through information from the source of the diagnostic in a way that users can rely on.
+* Pass-through information from the source of the diagnostic in a way that users can rely on.
 E.g. Such an attribute should not allow users to keep the compilation successful and dump information about `extern` blocks to generate C header files

 The compiler is allowed to:

 * Ignore the hints provided by:
     + A specific attribute
     + A specific option
-* Change the set of supported attributes and options at any time
+* Change the support for a specific attribute or option at any time
-* Provide warning lints for malformed or otherwise not accepted attributes

 The compiler must not:

-* Change the semantic of an attribute or option, these kind of change requires a bump of the diagnostic attribute space version number
+* Change the semantic of an attribute or option
-* Emit an hard error on malformed attribute, although emitting lints is fine
+* Emit an hard error on malformed attribute

+The compiler should:

+* Emit implement a warn-by-default lint for unrecognised attributes or options

-Adding a new attribute or option to the `#[diagnostic]` namespace is a decision of the compiler team.
-The envisioned procedure for this is as following:
+Adding a new attribute or option to the `#[diagnostic]` namespace is for now a decision of the language team.
+The language team can delegate these decisions partially or completely to a different team without requiring a new RFC.

-1. The new attribute lands on nightly without a feature gate.
-It gets ignored on stable/beta until its explicitly activated there.
-2. The time as nightly only attribute is used to verify that:
-    * The attribute solves a real problem
-    * The implemented syntax matches the expectations
-3. To enable a certain attribute in stable release the following steps are required:
-    * The attribute is documented in the rust reference
-    * T-lang is informed
-    * T-compiler performs a FCP, where a simple majority (>50%) accepts the attribute

 ## The `#[diagnostic::on_unimplemented]` attribute